 When dividing assets in a divorce, it is important to look beyond the fair market value of the assets, but also the tax implications that follow certain assets you may be looking to keep.
 For example, if you are awarded a traditional IRA, the funds in this account have not yet been taxed.
 This means that, when the spouse keeping the IRA makes withdrawals, that spouse will be paying taxes on those withdrawals.
 Roth IRAs, on the other hand, have already been taxed, making withdrawals tax-free.

-Child custody and tax credits
+Time Sharing and tax credits

 The parent who claims their child as a dependent post-divorce enjoys certain tax benefits unless their income is too high.
 This includes the child-tax credit, educational credit and child-care credit, among others.
 In addition, while currently the “dependency exemption” that was in effect prior to 2018 is set at $0, the $4,000 dependency exemption is set to return in 2026.